-Add it over a grilled fruit with some granola, for a healthy dessert.
+Add it over grilled fruits with some granola for a healthy dessert.

-Herbed Ricotta – Add in some parsley, chives, salt and black pepper in the ricotta.
+Herbed Ricotta – Add in some parsley, chives, salt, and black pepper.

-Olive and Garlic Ricotta – Finely chop some green olive and roasted garlic and add in the ricotta with some olive oil, salt and pepper.
+Olive and Garlic Ricotta – Finely chop some green olives and roasted garlic and add it to the ricotta along with some extra virgin olive oil, salt, and pepper.

-Spicy Ricotta – One of my favorites!
-Add in some finely chopped red bell pepper, smoked paprika, and salt in the cheese.
+Spicy Ricotta – This is one of my favorites!
+Add in some finely chopped red bell pepper, smoked paprika, and salt to the cheese.

-Lemon Basil Ricotta – Add in some finely chopped basil leaves, lemon zest, salt, and black pepper in the ricotta, and you are done.
+Lemon Basil Ricotta – Add in some finely chopped basil leaves, lemon zest, salt, and black pepper to the ricotta.

 Ricotta Cheese Recipe

-- Store the ricotta cheese in a glass container and use as required.
+- Store the ricotta in a glass container and use it as required.